 Or by post to

-If you have any comments about the Publication Scheme or if you have any difficulty in accessing any of the information posted in the Scheme, then please contact the Freedom of Information Manager whose details are shown above.
+If you have any comments about the Publication Scheme or if you have any difficulty in accessing any of the information posted in the Scheme, then please contact the team as above.

-For further information about the Freedom of Information Act 2000, please visit the Information Commissioner's Office (ICO) website at www.ico.gov.uk
+For further information about the Freedom of Information Act 2000 or if you wish to complain about the Trust’s response following an internal review, please visit the Information Commissioner's Office (ICO) website at www.ico.gov.uk

 The UK regulator for Data Protection Legislation can be contacted as follows:

 Information Commissioner’s Office (ICO)

 Wycliffe House Water Lane